kernelmachine/moe-fairseq/README.margaret.md

 ## Training MoE language models

-We assume 1 expert per GPU, and topk=2.
+Here we do sparse upcycling from an OPT checkpoint.
+Assume 1 expert per GPU, and topk=2.

 ```bash
 python -m scripts.train_moe \